rsokl/phantom-tensors/README.md

 ## Installation

 Clone and pip-install.
-See `setup.py` for requirements
+See `setup.py` for requirements.